Krishbelwal/Netflix_Content_Analysis/Readme.md

 - Opportunity for growth in emerging markets like India.

 **3. Popular Genres**
-- Top genres: International Movies, Dramas, Comedies, Action & Adventure
+- Top genres: International Movies, Dramas
 - International Movies and Dramas have the highest number of shows and average duration.

 **4. Content Trends**